 What we spent: 1 pizzas + tip (lunch) = $27

-This casual bus-your-own-table restaurant is huge, noisy and overly stimulating.
-The bartender was very rude, the music was too loud, and the interior of the restaurant was freezing and smelled like bleach.
+This casual bus-your-own-table restaurant is big, noisy and overly stimulating.
+The bartender was rude, the music was too loud, and the interior of the restaurant was freezing and smelled like bleach.
 Fully knowing all of this, we decided to proceeded anyway and ordered a burrito after a long day of hiking in Volcanoes National Park (hey, when you’re that hungry and you’re craving Mexican, pickiness goes out the door.)
 The prices are a good deal for how much food you get, and you’ll be nice and full when you’re finished.
-The food quality was not very good, but their saving grace was their home made salsas at the help yourself salsa bar.
-Pour it all on and it will be flavorful enough.
+The food quality was not good, but their saving grace was their home made salsas at the help yourself salsa bar.
+Drench your burrito in salsa and it should be good enough.

 Address: 194 Kilauea Avenue